karrot-dev/karrot-frontend/README.md

 - `pip-compile --upgrade`

 ## IDE
-We use PyCharm for development.
-The open source free professional licences are still pending, for now use the community edition from https://www.jetbrains.com/pycharm/download/.
+We use (PyCharm)[https://www.jetbrains.com/pycharm/download/] for development.
+We have some licenses available for the professional version which includes Django support specifically.
+The free community edition also works well.

-Archlinux users may install pycharm-community from the aur.
+You can use whatever you want of course.

 Please set the python interpreter to the virtual env python created during during the setup.